 Part Two of a Three Part Series

-In the last blog, we talked about how low back pain in managed in the US.
-Today, we are going to discuss evidence-based and practice based measures of effective low back treatment.
+In the last blog, we talked about how low back pain is managed in the US.
+Today, we are going to discuss evidence-based and practice-based measures of effective low back treatment.
 The evidence shows us that there are specific criteria to indicate which treatment is best.

 Appropriate for a manipulation?